Lay representation on pension fund trustee boards is one of the hallmarks of occupational pensions in Europe and other parts of the world

 In 2001, the Myners report raised the issue of the investment value chain and how pension funds could improve outcomes through their governance structure.
-It also highlighted market inefficiencies in areas like peer-group herding and investment consulting
+It also highlighted market inefficiencies in areas like peer-group herding and investment consulting.
+The interaction between fiduciary duty and the provision of institutional investment services had not been explored so extensively before and the report resonated widely outside the UK.

 Early on Wednesday 9 November we learnt that Donald Trump would be president of the US, and two days later I heard I may have a cancer.